HazelnutParadise/insyra/Docs/plot.md

 ## Error Handling

-- **Unsupported `SeriesData` types**: If an unsupported data type is passed to `SeriesData`, a warning will be logged and the chart will not be created.
+- **Unsupported `Data` types**: If an unsupported data type is passed to `Data`, a warning will be logged and the chart will not be created.
 - **File and rendering errors**: Both `SaveHTML` and `SavePNG` will log fatal errors if they encounter issues while rendering or saving the files.